GAsNA/la-taverniere/README.md

 Run with ```make```.

 ## TODO
-- [ ]  Multi-guild accessibility
-    - [ ]  Roles to ping for yt live and video in db
 - [ ]  Verification if text channel, when channel is required in command ChannelTypes:[]discordgo.ChannelType {
             discordgo.ChannelTypeGuildText,